rorosen/grow/README.md

 Typically this project runs on a device that is close your plants, for example a Raspberry Pi or similar.
-Everything is tested and known to work on a Raspberry Pi 4 Model B, but you could also run it on other devices with different architectures.
+Everything is tested and known to work on a Raspberry Pi 4 Model B, but you could also run it on other devices.
 The only requirements are access to the Linux I2C Device interface if you want to use sensors and a GPIO character device if you want to control GPIOs.

 This project mainly consists of two components: